tahoma2d/tahoma2d_docs/source/setting_up_a_scene.rst

 .. tip:: **To set the frame rate:**

-    1. Choose Xsheet  →  Scene Settings...
+    1. Choose Scene  →  Scene Settings...

     2. In the Frame Rate text field set the frame rate value.